tarekbazine/tarekbazine/README.md

 ### Hi! there 👋

-I am a Software engineer @ estateOS by coliv GmbH.
+I am a Software engineer @ ebay kleinanzeigen / Adevinta.

 - I love and practice clean and organised code.
 - Testing is a very important tool for me.